 Gang Violence: Across the country, violent street gangs operate in communities of all sizes regardless if they are urban, suburban and rural areas.
 FBI Violent Gang Safe Streets Task Forces (VGSSTFs) report that violent street gangs, whether they are neighborhood based or national gangs, are a top threat to our communities followed by prison gangs and outlaw motorcycle gangs.
 The FBI's Violent Gang strategy is designed to reduce gang related violence by identifying, prioritizing, and targeting the most violent gangs whose activities constitute criminal enterprises.

-As of May 2016, the FBI leads 170 VGSSTFs.
+In 2017, the FBI led 169 VGSSTFs.

 Gangs continue to proliferate, committing violent crime while expanding to suburban and rural areas.
 This is believed to be a result of better organized urban gangs.
 They are expanding their criminal networks into new market areas in suburban and rural locations, where they can absorb local unaffiliated gangs or use violence to intimidate them.
 As these expanding gangs encounter resistance from local gangs or other drug distributors in these communities, violent crimes, such as assaults, drive-by shootings, and murders can be expected to increase.
-Furthermore, gangs are partaking in less typical gang-related crime, such as human trafficking and white-collar crime like bank fraud, and cybercrime.
+Furthermore, gangs are partaking in less typical gang-related crime, such as human trafficking and white-collar crime (such as bank fraud) and cybercrime.